tableau/webdataconnector/docs3/wdc_create_react_connector.md

 * The `meta` tag prevents your browser from caching the page.
 * The `bootstrap.min.css` and `app.css` files are used to simplify styling and formatting.
-* The `App.txs` file is the code for your connector.
+* The `App.txs` file is the React code for your connector.

+<--- Just a template to work with the React library --->

 ## Step 4: Edit the connector object
 Now that you've created a user interface, it's time to edit the JavaScript code for the connector's button.
 First, open the `/app/App.txs` file.